nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a tag to the selected tasks
-2. To-do created the tag or added the tag and displays ‘operation done’ on UI Use case ends
+2. To-do created the tag or added the tag and displays 'operation done' on UI Use case ends

 **Extensions**